 The stock market is a dynamic and ever-changing landscape, with traders and investors continuously looking for indicators that provide insights into market trends.
-One such critical indicator is the Gift Nifty (also known as SGX Nifty).
-If you are an investor or trader in India, understanding SGX Nifty can give you an edge in predicting the movement of the Indian stock market before it opens.
-Let us understand what SGX Nifty investing is, how Singapore Nifty is different from Indian Nifty, and what are the advantages and disadvantages of Gifty Nifty.
+One such critical indicator is the Gift Nifty (formerly known as SGX Nifty).
+If you are an investor or trader in India, understanding SGX Nifty could give you an edge in predicting the movement of the Indian stock market before it opens.
+Let us understand what SGX Nifty investing is, how Singapore Nifty is different from Indian Nifty, and what are the advantages and disadvantages of Gift Nifty.

 What is SGX Nifty?

-SGX Nifty was a derivative contract based on the Nifty 50 index that used to be traded on the Singapore Exchange (SGX).
-It was sometimes wrongly referred to as SGX Bank Nifty.
-SGX Nifty Futures represented the futures contracts of the Nifty 50, the benchmark stock index that comprises the 50 largest companies listed on the National Stock Exchange (NSE) of India.
+SGX Nifty was a derivative futures contract based on the Nifty 50 index that used to be traded on the Singapore Exchange (SGX).
+SGX Nifty Futures represented the futures contracts of the Nifty 50, the benchmark stock index that comprises the 50 largest companies listed on the National Stock Exchange (NSE) of India on the basis of market capitalisation.
 Traders bought or sold contracts based on the expected future value of the Nifty 50 index.
-However, SGX Nifty has now been renamed Gift Nifty and is traded on the NSE International Exchange for a span of 16 hours.
+However, following regulatory changes, SGX Nifty has now been renamed Gift Nifty and is traded on the NSE International Exchange for a span of 16 hours, providing SGX future trading linked to Indian indexes.

 How is SGX Nifty different from Indian Nifty?